-Provides for the circumstance of total failure of the remaining project at any time where all PIUs for future Vintages have been cancelled, such that no further Carbon Units will be issued.
+Provides for the circumstance of total failure of the remaining project at any time where all PIUs for future Vintages have been cancelled.
 This circumstance is linked to Clause 14 Termination for process and Clause 15 Seller Liability on Termination for the determination of the financial liability of the Seller if the Buyer terminates the Agreement.